Light Wind Sailing Swede 55

 | Segeltragezahl | 4,2 |

-The windward sailing performance, displacement, and the ratio of both values, expressed by the sail area ratio, speak for themselves.
-As described in this article, I once had the opportunity to sail a newly built classic Estlander Schäre on Lake Starnberg in similar conditions.
+The windward sailing performance, displacement, and the ratio of both, expressed by the sail area ratio, speak for themselves.
+As described in another article, I once had the opportunity to sail a newly built classic Estlander Skerrycruiser on Lake Starnberg in similar conditions.
 It was sensational and an entirely different world.
-The light wind sailing characteristics of a classic 40-foot boat like Aphrodite are comparable to those of an IACC America’s Cuppers, which I once sailed off Genoa.
+The light wind sailing characteristics of a classic 40 sqm boat like Aphrodite are comparable to those of an IACC America’s Cuppers, which I once sailed off Genoa.

 Light wind sailing with Swede 55

-As the photo above shows, taken while approaching Orth on Fehmarn in winds of about half a force, the Swede 55 can still be sailed in the slightest breeze.
-As I recall, it was perhaps half a force.
+As the photo above shows, taken while approaching Orth on Fehmarn in very little wind of about 1/2 Beaufort, Swede 55 can still be sailed in the slightest breeze.

-As in the old days of dinghy sailing, the boat was tilted slightly to one side with the crew crouching as far forward as possible on the leeward side to improve the sail angle.
-The weight trim is evident in the raised stern.
+As in the old days of dinghy sailing, the boat was tilted slightly to one side with the crew crouching as forward on the leeward side to give the boat a little heel.
+The weight trim is evident in the raised counter.
 This was not entirely voluntary, as for some inexplicable reason the engine had stopped working in the Langeland Belt.
 A fishing boat had towed us to Spodsbjerg the evening before.
-In the morning, we somehow managed to sail out of the harbor basin.
-Even the agonizingly slow crossing of the busy shipping lanes from the Fehmarn Belt to Kiel went well.
+In the morning, we somehow managed to sail out of the harbour basin.
+Luckily, the agonizingly slow crossing of the busy shipping lanes from the Fehmarn Belt to Kiel went well.

 Knud Reimers had planned a 48 m² Genoa I for such winds.
 We were sailing with the 40 m² Genoa 2.
 As the following video of sailing on the Trave shows, with more wind, the boat’s standard sails, the jib and mainsail, perform quite well.